riskydissonance/DevOpsInf/README.md

 * Fix local dev hacks from having no cert/dns
     - internal & external IP resolving for local dev (hacked in compose with extra_hosts)
     - Jenkins docker image has ssl verify off
+* Add config-as-code for all services where possible